Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: A Taxonomy of Cross-silo Collaboration between LMs and SMs

-\subsubsection{Cross-silo Collaborative Inference}
+\subsection{Cross-silo Collaborative Inference}

 While the aforementioned works result in either fine-tuned LMs or enhanced SMs, which are able to perform inference independently once trained, this section discusses collaborative approaches requiring both LMs and SMs at inference time.
-One common characteristic of the approaches in this section is that they all require bi-directional knowledge transfer and collaboration at inference time (Table \ref{tab:previous_techniques}).
+One common characteristic of the approaches in this section is that they all require LM-SM knowledge transfer and collaboration at inference time (Table \ref{tab:previous_techniques}).
+Unlike the training-time transfer mechanisms discussed in the preceding sections, cross-silo collaborative inference requires \textit{both} LMs and SMs to collaborate at inference time as well, with task-relevant knowledge exchanged through SM-side outbound carriers $\mathcal{J}_{\pi}$ and, when applicable, LM-side returned carriers $\mathcal{I}_{\pi}$ at each interaction step.
+Following the preceding sections, this section also categorizes these approaches by the \textbf{granularity of the transferred carriers} (Table~\ref{tab:previous_techniques}): 1) \textbf{Split Learning} (Section~\ref{subsubsec:split_execution}), which exchanges intermediate hidden-state carriers $\mathcal{J}_{\pi}^{\mathrm{hidden}}$ between a local head and a remote tail~\cite{vepakomma2018split,li2024introducing,gu2025vflair}; 2) \textbf{Collaborative Decoding} (Section~\ref{subsubsec:collaborative_decoding}), which exchanges step-wise token-level carriers $\mathcal{J}_{\pi}^{(t)}$ during auto-regressive generation~\cite{zhang2024fast,leviathan2023fast,li2023contrastive,liu2024tuning}; 3) \textbf{Context-Augmented Collaboration} (Section~\ref{subsubsec:context_augmented_collaboration}), which exchanges output-level contextual request and response carriers $\mathcal{I}_{\pi}^{\mathrm{request}}$ and $\mathcal{J}_{\pi}^{\mathrm{response}}$, such as queries, retrieved evidence, tool outputs, summaries, or decisions~\cite{gao2023retrieval,shen2023hugginggpt,wu2024autogen,xi2025rise}.

-\textbf{Split Learning.} Split learning or splitVFL ~\cite{liu2024vertical,vepakomma2018split,kairouz2021advances} splits a LM into two or three sub-models, with the head and tail layers held by SMs ~\cite{vepakomma2018split,li2024introducing,fedbert}, and the rest of the body network held by the LMs.
-In this way, clients only transmit intermediate outputs to the server, which performs forward propagation and communicates the gradients back to the clients.
-This approach does not directly expose the bulk of the model parameters to the SMs, or the private data to the LMs, preserving both model and data privacy.
-However, the necessity for frequent communication between the two parties poses a significant constraint on efficiency.
-To further improve the efficiency of fine-tuning, PEFT methods \cite{wang2023privateloraefficientprivacypreserving}, local update and data pruning \cite{cao2024sfpromptcommunicationefficientsplitfederated} are incorporated.
-In addition, privacy-enhancing techniques such as Differential Privacy (DP)~\cite{shen2023split} can be integrated into this scheme to further protect intermediate results from inversion attacks.
+These three paradigms differ in the granularity of the carrier and the resulting level of LM access they require.
+Split execution exposes internal intermediate hidden states and therefore requires white-box access to the LM~\cite{vepakomma2018split,gu2025vflair}.
+Collaborative decoding operates at the prediction level and corresponds to grey-box access~\cite{zhang2024cogenesis,thareja2026dp}.
+Context-augmented collaboration exchanges only semantic outputs and therefore requires only black-box access~\cite{gao2023retrieval,yi2025ecoagent,wu2024autogen}.